Letters from Parents

 September 22, 2015

 Jeb has made TREMENDOUS progress this year!!
 I have really noticed a change in his reading in the past few months.
-I used to struggle with him to pick up a book and read and he is reading to me.
+I used to struggle with him to pick up a book and read and he is now reading to me and wanting to.
 Keep doing what your doing!
 He really looks forward reading with you every week.
 We even set up is own email address so he could ask you questions!
 His computer skills on the MAC are better than mine, thanks to you.